Removal of footwear indoors: Australia and New Zealand

-Removing shoes before entering a house is common-place in New Zealand, in all areas and may stem from the Māori tradition of removing shoes before entering the Marae.
+Removing shoes before entering a house is commonplace in New Zealand, in all areas, and may stem from the Māori tradition of removing shoes before entering the wharenui.

 In Australia, they follow similar customs to remove shoes like that of New Zealand.

 Europe

 Western Europe

 In France, it is rare for guests to be requested to take their shoes off when entering one's home, particularly if they are not close guests.
 However, it is very common to leave shoes at the entrance of one's own home or a close acquaintance's home.

 In Germany and Austria shoes are mostly also traditionally removed, but to a less extent, being also not uncommon to let them in.
 This is the case especially for short visits, even if entering interior rooms.

 In the Netherlands, it is a little uncommon to take off shoes at home.
 Visitors are not usually expected to take off their shoes when entering a home.
 However, in some cases a host may ask people entering the home to take off their shoes.
 It is uncommon to walk around barefoot.

-In Scotland of the United Kingdom, older people usually wear shoes indoors, but young people are becoming very anti-shoe wearing.
-An emerging cultural ritual, many young Scots keep baskets of slippers by the door for guests or family to wear inside.
+In the United Kingdom, footwear habits reveal a significant generational divide.
+A 2023 survey reported that 78% of people aged 18 to 34 have a "shoes-off" rule in their home, compared with only 51% of those over 55.
+Cultural commentators also observe a rural-urban distinction, noting that shoe removal is often less practical in rural homes due to cold stone floors and the frequent need to move between the house and the garden.

 In Ireland, it is very uncommon to take one's shoes off when entering a house, especially for visitors.